 COMP (Comprehensive Supports Waiver)

-COMP provides more intensive supports for adults and children with more complex needs.
+The Comprehensive Supports Waiver (COMP) provides more intensive supports for adults and children with more complex needs.
 COMP services include all of the NOW services plus:

 - Residential supports (host home, supported living, community living arrangement)